confluentinc/tutorials/filtering/flink_table_api_java/README.md

     .execute();
 ```

 Given the table result, we can then materialize (in memory) the rows in the resulting stream by calling [`ConfluentTools.collectMaterialized`](https://docs.confluent.io/cloud/current/flink/reference/table-api.html#confluenttools-collect-materialized-and-confluenttools-print-materialized) or [`ConfluentTools.printMaterialized`](https://docs.confluent.io/cloud/current/flink/reference/table-api.html#confluenttools-collect-materialized-and-confluenttools-print-materialized).
-This line materializes 5 rows from the table:
+This line materializes and prints 5 rows from the table:

 ```java
 ConfluentTools.printMaterialized(tableResult, 5);